FDSN/miniSEED3/README.md

 ## Documentation source organization

 * The `draft` branch contains the latest draft documentation
-* Specification releases are branches from `master`, following a release:
+* Specification releases are branches from `main`, following a release:
-** the version (in conf.py) is updated appropriately on the branch, never in master
+** the version (in conf.py) is updated appropriately on the branch, never in main

 ## Change procedure